umbrellium/box-cordova/README.md

 box-cordova
 ===========

-Attempt to make a wercker box for building and testing Cordova apps.
+A wercker box for building, testing and deploying Cordova apps.